Untrusted-RU/manual/content/factions/agent.md

 [extra]
 id = "AGENT"
 image = "3_faction_agent"
+win_condition = """\
+Помешать NETSEC
-win_condition = "Prevent NETSEC from hacking the target machine and arrest their original leader, or gain root privileges from their Operation Leader, or arrest every NETSEC operative." members = []
+Prevent NETSEC from hacking the target machine and arrest their original leader, or gain root privileges from their Operation Leader, or arrest every NETSEC operative."
+"""
+members = []
 +++